stakeme-team/story-validators-race/wave-2/submissions/Obiwan_Story/submission-general-task-1.md

 # 2.Story Node Automatic Remove in 1 liner

 ## Overview
-This script provides a one-liner solution to install, update, and check the status of the Story node.
+This script provides a one-liner solution to install, update, check the status and remove Story node.
 The aim is to simplify the node management process for validators.

 ## Prerequisites
 - A Unix-based operating system